emily-lambrou/status_changes_to_qatesting/README.md

 ```

 #### Expiring Issues With Email
-To set up due date email notifications, you'll need to create or update a GitHub Actions workflow in your repository.
+To set up QA Testing change status email notifications, you'll need to create or update a GitHub Actions workflow in your repository.
 Below is
 an example of a workflow YAML file:

 ```yaml